 Those who want to green their energy supply can choose between these smaller ‘eco-only’ suppliers, or larger suppliers who offer a renewable tariff that tend to be cheaper, but may also have fossil fuel energy on their books.
 Other things to consider include whether the providers are also building or investing in new supply, or simply using what is already there.

 In the wake of a number of energy company collapses in recent months, you will also want to feel confident that the supplier is solid enough to stand the test of time.
-While we can’t predict the future, we do think the below are a good crop from a service, solidity, price and renewable commitment.
+While we can’t predict the future, we do think the below are a good crop taking from a service, solidity, price and renewable commitment point of view.

 Here are six options to consider:

 Another old favourite, Good Energy also both generates and supplies renewable energy, with 100 per cent of its electricity generated by its wind and solar farms, as well as through hydroelectricty and biofuels.
-Around 6 per cent of its gas is renewable, with the remainder of its carbon footprint offset through schemes including biofuels in Vietnam, forestry projects in Malawi and small scale energy efficiency schemes in Nepal.
+Around 10 per cent of its gas is renewable, with the remainder of its carbon footprint offset through schemes including installing biogas digesters in India and China that enable farmers to use animal waste to generate clean fuel.

 Sign up to our weekly newsletter